RajanikantPanda/Ignition_and_Information_flow_for_DOC/README.md

 2. Tau, which measure the ‘memory depth’ of the signal.
 3. Computational model-based approach which measure the propagation of perturbations by causal spatiotemporal properties of time series given by the network effective connectivity (EC) and the dynamic communicability, i.e. time-dependent graph-like descriptors.
 From nodal communicability, we capture the capacity of the brain region to receive and broadcast information flow after perturbations.

+TO estimation of effective connectivity you need to instal the pyMOU Python package (https://github.com/mb-BCA/pyMOU) and for the study of responses to exogenous perturbations, you need to instal NetDynFlow package in Python (https://github.com/mb-BCA/NetDynFlow).